Gurobi/gurobi-machinelearning/docs/source/mlm-supported.rst

 XGBoost
 -------

-XGboost's :external+xgb:py:class:`xgboost.Booster` cn be embedded in a Gurobi model with the function :py:func:`gurobi_ml.xgboost.add_xgboost_regressor_constr`.
+XGboost's :external+xgb:py:class:`xgboost.Booster` can be embedded in a Gurobi model with the function :py:func:`gurobi_ml.xgboost.add_xgboost_regressor_constr`.
+The scikit-learn wrapper :external+xgb:py:class:`xgboost.XGBRFRegressor` can be embedded using :py:func:`gurobi_ml.xgboost.add_xgbrfregressor_constr`.

 Currently only "gbtree" boosters are supported.